NEW INSIGHTS FROM OFFICE 365 GROUPS

 In the top right corner of the table you can also adjust the time interval for the data items shown in the report.
 By using the drop-down picklist: yesterday, 7, 14, 30, 60 or 90 days, or some custom range, it is possible to filter the information quickly to see only the date range that fits your reporting needs.

 Curious to view this Office 365 Groups report now?
 If you are already a customer running CoreView you can find this report by logging into the portal.
-Otherwise, take advantage of our free 14-day trial to check out the most advanced Office 365 management suite on the market.
+Otherwise, take advantage of our free demo to check out the most advanced Office 365 management suite on the market.